-Barbara is an ex Managing Director of The Body Shop International and of Dorling Kindersley publishing as well as a former trustee of The Body Shop Foundation and International charity Children on the Edge.
-More recently Barbara has advised new company start-ups, mentored the founder of The Aspire Foundation and become a trustee of Cornwall Air Ambulance Trust.
-She also runs her own consultancy business and held NED roles.
+Barbara is an ex Managing Director of The Body Shop International and of Dorling Kindersley Publishing.
+A former trustee of The Body Shop Foundation and International charity Children on the Edge.
+More recently Barbara ran her own very successful consultancy business.
+She is a passionate supporter of women in business and mentored the founder of The Aspire Foundation helping women and girls globally to achieve more business, social and economic freedom.
+Barbara has also held non executive advisory roles.
+She is now delighted to be a trustee of C.A.A.T.

 Henry has lived and worked in Cornwall his entire life.
 Managing Director of the third-generation family business, Henry Orchard & Sons Ltd, he was proud to join the board of trustees of Cornwall Air Ambulance.

 Former Business Leader of the Year, Henry has always supported Cornish charities both big and small, giving back to the community whenever he can.
 Henry has also won numerous other awards in business, crime prevention and environmental sustainability.

 Ellen Winser joined Cornwall Air Ambulance as a Trustee in 2015.
 She is involved with a large number of organisations including the National Maritime Museum Cornwall, Truro and Penwith College, Plymouth University, Pendennis Shipyard Holdings and Lord-Lieutenant's Fund for Youth.
 Ellen was awarded an MBE in 2012 for her services to higher and further education and is the Vice Lord-Lieutenant for Cornwall.

 Ellen and her husband moved to Cornwall in 1995 after having spent five years sailing around the world.